avinashkarn/avikarn.com/_posts/2020-05-26-correlation_shiny.md

 - Define what separators (comma, semicolon and tab) are used in the data
 - Define if the data has quotes or no quotes
 - Custom pick columns to display on the correlation matrix
-- User can download "Iris.csv" file to genetration the correlation plot
+- User can download "Iris.csv" file to genetrate the correlation plot

 <iframe src="https://avinashkarn.shinyapps.io/correlation_shinyR_1/"
         style="border: 2px solid red; width: 100%; height: 750px;">